Two professionals in a meaningful conversation

 Co-Founder, Catalyst Coach Academy

-Jamie is a Master Certified Coach (ICF MCC) with more than 6,500 hours of executive and leadership coaching experience.
-He serves as a mentor coach and coach educator supporting ACC and PCC coaches developing toward mastery.
+Jamie is a Master Certified Coach (ICF MCC) with more than 5,000 hours of executive and leadership coaching experience.
+He serves as a mentor coach and coach educator, supporting ACC and PCC coaches as they develop toward mastery.

-His work focuses on coaching presence, discovery conversations, and deep alignment with ICF Core Competencies.
+His work focuses on coaching presence, discovery conversations, and deep alignment with the ICF Core Competencies.

 Based in Franklin, Tennessee.